Stephen Kay: Personal life

 In 2013, Kay became engaged to Piper Perabo, star of Covert Affairs, a show Kay directed and produced.
 They wed on July 26, 2014, in New York City.

 Kay had previously dated Desperate Housewives actresses Teri Hatcher and Eva Longoria, whom he had directed in the 2004 television movie The Dead Will Tell, for about a year each – Longoria in 2004 and Hatcher during 2006–07.
-He has a daughter from a previous relationship.
+He has a daughter Lilli Kay, from a previous relationship.